zealfire/printable/README.md

 So please install Composer Manager module to download external dependencies.
 The instructions to use Composer Manager are given over <a href="https://www.drupal.org/node/2405811">here</a>.

-The printable_pdf module has an dependency on pdf_api module which can be accessed over <a href="https://github.com/zealfire/pdf_api">here</a>.
+The printable_pdf submodule has an dependency on pdf_api module which can be accessed over <a href="https://github.com/zealfire/pdf_api">here</a>.